halspeech/julius-speech-foundation-model/README.md

 # To deactivate an active environment, use
 conda deactivate

-# compile julius-4.4.2 with following configurations
+# compile julius-4.4.2 with following configurations (--enable-words-int --enable-sp-segment)
-./configure --enable-words-int --enable-sp-segment --enable-setup=standard
+the compiled binary for both linux and win (cygwin) are uploaded

 # 2️⃣  Download a model (we need to make some changes to the model, making the model work frame-by-frame)
 wav2vec 2.0 (base/large),